Code-Institute-Submissions/TeachFlow/testing.md

 ### Javascript Manual Testing

 #### General
-   * All javascript variables were logged to the console in Testinga
+   * All javascript variables were logged to the console in Testing.

 * Pre-loader
     * Loaded both index.html & game.html to test.